bitwalker/timex_ecto/README.md

 ## License

-This project is MIT licended.
+This project is MIT licensed.
 See the LICENSE file in this repo.